 The Mandalorian – Disney+

-New streaming service Disney+ has just launched in the UK, and this brand-new Star Wars spin-off series from Jon Favreau is one of the shows to look forward to.
+New streaming service Disney+ launched earlier in the year in the UK, and this brand-new Star Wars spin-off series from Jon Favreau is one of the shows to look forward to.
 Starring Game of Thrones’s Pedro Pascal as the titular Mandalorian, it’s set in the Star Wars universe between the events of Return of the Jedi and The Force Awakens.

 There’s a free seven-day Disney+ trial; the service costs £5.99 a month or £59.99 a year.